PCTR team

 SENIOR FELLOW

-Jaroslav Kuchyňa is former diplomat and intelligence officer.
+Jaroslav Kuchyňa is a former diplomat and intelligence officer.
 Before 1989, he worked for Radio Free Europe and Voice of America.

 In 1990, he joined the Ministry of Foreign Affairs, and until 1995 he worked as a diplomat at the Czechoslovak and later Czech Embassy in Warsaw.
 After his return, he headed the Central European department at the MFA.